-Range OfficialA person who is officially serving at a match in the capacity of a Range Officer (see Chapter 7).

-Region

-Regional Director

-Regional Directorate The organization recognized by IPSC, which directs the IPSC shooting activities in a Region.

-Reloading

-Reshoot

-RoundA cartridge of ammunition used in a handgun or rifle.

-Shooting position

-Shot A bullet which passes completely through the barrel of a firearm.

-ShouldOptional but highly recommended.

-Sight picture

-Snap Cap(Also "spring cap") A type of dummy round.

-SquibAny part of a round lodged inside the barrel of a firearm and/or a bullet which exits the

-barrel at extremely low velocity.

-Stance

-Start position

-SweepingPointing the muzzle of a firearm at any part of any person's body during a course of fire

-while the firearm is being touched or held (see Rule 10.5.5).

-Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3)

-differentiates between them.

-UnloadingRemoval of ammunition from a firearm.

-WillMandatory.
+Range Official A person who is officially serving at a match in the capacity of a Range Officer (see Chapter 7).
+Region A country or other geographical area, recognized by IPSC.
+The person, recognized by IPSC, who represents a Regional Directorate.
+The organization recognized by IPSC, which directs the IPSC shooting activities in a Regional Directorate Region.
+Reloading Replenishment or the insertion of additional ammunition into a firearm.
+Reshoot A competitor's further attempt at a course of fire, authorized in advance by a Range Officer or an Arbitration Committee.
+Round A cartridge of ammunition containing shot or a slug.
+Shell (Also "shotshell") A cartridge of ammunition used in a shotgun.
+Shooting position The physical presentation of a person's body (e.g. standing, sitting, kneeling, prone).
+Shot (1) The pellets found or used in shotgun cartridges or shells Shot (2) Shot (3) To have fired, the past tense of shoot.
+Should Optional but highly recommended.
+Sight picture Aiming at a target without actually shooting at it (see Section 8.7).
+Slug A single projectile in a shotgun cartridge or shell intended to strike a target.
+Snap Cap (Also "spring cap") A type of dummy round.
+Squib Load A defective cartridge resulting in one or more projectiles and/or the wad failing to exit the barrel, or exiting the barrel at extremely low velocity.
+Stance The physical presentation of a person's limbs (e.g. hands by the side, arms crossed etc.).
+Start position The location, shooting position and stance prescribed by a COF prior to issuance of the "Start signal" (see Rule 8.3.4).
+Sweeping Pointing the muzzle of a firearm at any part of any person's body during a course of fire while the firearm is being touched or held (see Rule 10.5.5).
+Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 2.1.8.1) differentiates between them.
+Unloading Removal of ammunition from a firearm.
+Incorporated within a shotgun cartridge or shell to create a gas seal and which may also hold the shot together (not necessarily intended to strike a target).
+Will Mandatory.